simple modern practical kitchen layout in dublin 8

-The basin and toilet are both wall-mounted.
+In this home in Barberstown, the wash-hand basin and toilet are both wall-mounted.
 This increases the flow of space and allows for easy cleaning of the floor.
-A corner unit has been added for storage.
+Consider a corner unit for added storage.
 The mirror makes the room feel larger than it is and reflects the abundance of natural light from the skylight.
 The wash basin has drawers underneath adding more storage to the tiny space.
 The shower has a simple chrome and glass door and fits snugly into the bathroom.

 The #piece de resistance” is without a doubt the stunning bath, with roof-light ensuring it receives an abundance of light making it more spacious.

 Black and White Bathroom

 A black and white bathroom is a contemporary and classic style choice, and it’s easy to stamp your own personality onto and make it something new and unique.
 Black absorbs, while white reflects, which is why the combination is a great choice creating real impact.
 It also works well in a functional space, where bold angles and clean lines tend to dominate.

 Add your own unique style using cubed-design floor tiles.

 If you like the idea of our designs and fancy something a little different, please get in touch.

 Our Architect’s Essential Tips for Designing your dream kitchen

 The interior design and layout of your kitchen is the real soul of your home and much more than just cooking but also family congregations, so there is a need to put it in the context of the homes’ public spaces or the adjacent spaces.
 In older houses, the kitchen tends to be isolated and often small.
 Today, our clients want kitchen’s that incorporate a workspace and a casual space for dining or even working.
 See photos from our Straffan home.